St. Jude 2×4 project, decorate your own board

 With the help of hundreds of Wichitans, St. Jude has been able to raise more than $3.8 million in the fight against pediatric cancer.

-In honor of this incredible milestone, St. Jude Dream Home Builder, Nies Home, is reaching out to the community in the hope to increase the number of contributors in this year’s home giveaway.
+In honor of this incredible milestone, St. Jude Dream Home Builder, Nies Homes, is reaching out to the community in the hope to increase the number of contributors in this year’s home giveaway.

 Already, people have been actively participating in this amazing project, kids from Oatville Elementary School showed their support by decorating wood boards that will be used in the construction of the next house.